yevhenii-rechun/TransactionalKeyValueStore/README.md

 - delete(key) // deletes value by specified key
 - beginTransaction() // begins a new transaction and returns its reference
-- transaction.commit() // commits receiver transaction and save all its actions to either upstream transaction or directly to the store, depedning in which scope it was created
+- transaction.commit() // commits receiver transaction and save all its actions to either upstream transaction or directly to the store, depending on which scope it was created
 - transaction.rollback() // rollbacks transaction and all its actions

 ## How to use command line sample